12.9 Parallel Observing with STIS

 If STIS is used as the secondary instrument in coordinated parallel observations, the STIS exposures cannot contain both external and internal exposures.
 Assuming the first exposure is external, all STIS exposures will be declared external.
 Therefore no internal exposures are allowed.
 This includes any user-specified internals, such as fringe flat fields, as well as automatic internals, such as auto-wavecals.
 If STIS is used as the prime instrument, this restriction does not apply.

-s, in general, this is not an impact for STIS CCD coordinated parallels.
-However for long MAMA exposures, auto-wavecals that would have occurred during occultation in the absence of coordinated parallels are now shifted into the visibility period.
-This reduces the time available for science exposures.
+For coordinated parallels where STIS is prime, automatic wavecals occur during the visibility period—not during occultation.
+This may reduce the time available for science exposures.
 In addition, the buffer management overhead associated with the last MAMA science exposure now occurs prior to the auto-wavecal, further reducing the time available on target.

 CCDFLATs for fringe correction of long wavelength CCD exposures can be taken in the same orbit as the coordinated parallel and forced into the occultation period when the prime STIS CCD exposures fill the visibility period.
 The CCDFLAT exposures are required to be specified outside the Prime + Parallel Group.
 However, they should be specified immediately after the last parallel exposure and they can be grouped as a non-interruptible sequence with the Prime + Parallel Group by highlighting both the Prime + Parallel Group and the CCDFLAT exposures then selecting Edit-Group-New Sequence in the APT menu toolbar and specifying that the CCDFLAT sub-exposures occur during the same orbit as the STIS observation they will correct.